 Regardless of the cause, it is imperative that the individual seek help promptly.

-Primrose Lodge has the means and expertise to correctly treat a number of depressive illnesses.
+Primrose Lodge has the means and expertise to correctly treat a number of depressive conditions which co-occur with addiction.
 As a clinic specialising in the treatment of dual diagnosis patients, we have on board a qualified doctor experienced in treating addiction and co-occurring mental health illnesses.
 All of our staff are fully trained and qualified in delivering approved and effective treatment techniques.
-We treat Depression using a number of proven therapeutic talking methodologies, including Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, One to One Counselling, Group Therapy and a combination of mood enhancing and emotionally balancing holistic therapies such as Meditation, Mindfulness, Art, Music and Fitness.
+We treat Depression as a co-occurring condition using a number of proven therapeutic talking methodologies, including Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, One to One Counselling, Group Therapy and a combination of mood enhancing and emotionally balancing holistic therapies such as Meditation, Mindfulness, Art, Music and Fitness.

 The environment we have created is one that is extremely supportive and healing; we focus on treating each individual as a whole.
 This means our personalised treatment programmes are designed to treat the root causes of the illness and restore each individual to optimum health in mind, body and spirit.
 We equip our patients with the tools they need for a full and permanent recovery and will do all we can to meet each person’s medical, clinical and therapeutic needs.

-For more information on our treatment programme for Depression, please call and speak to a member of our team who will be happy to assist you in any way that they can.
+For more information on our treatment programme and how we help those suffering with co-occurring conditions such as depression, please call and speak to a member of our team who will be happy to assist you in any way that they can.